 Security Objective Definition Protection Profile for Peripheral Sharing Device OE.NO_TEMPEST The operational environment will not use TEMPEST approved equipment.
 OE.PHYSICAL The operational environment will provide physical security, commensurate with the value of the PSD and the data that transits it.
 OE.NO_WIRELESS_DEVICES The operational environment will not include wireless keyboards, mice, audio, user authentication, or video devices.
 OE.TRUSTED_ADMIN The operational environment will ensure that trusted PSD Administrators and users are appropriately trained.
 OE.TRUSTED_CONFIG The operational environment will ensure that administrators configuring the PSD and its operational environment follow the applicable security configuration guidance.
 PP-Module for Analog Audio Output Devices OE.NO_MICROPHONES The operational environment is expected to ensure that microphones are not plugged into the TOE audio output interfaces.
-PP-Module for Keyboard/Mouse Devices
+PP-Module for Keyboard/Mouse Devices N/A - this PP-Module does not define any environmental security objectives beyond those defined in the PSD PP.

-PP-Module for Video/Display Devices

-OE.NO_SPECIAL_ANALOG_C APABILITIES The operational environment will not have special analog data collection cards or peripherals such as analog to digital interface, high performance audio interface, or a component with digital signal processing or analog video capture functions.

-Table 20 - Security Objectives for the Operational Environment
+PP-Module for Video/Display Devices OE.NO_SPECIAL_ANALOG_C APABILITIES The operational environment will not have special analog data collection cards or peripherals such as analog to digital interface, high performance audio interface, or a component with digital signal processing or analog video capture functions.
+Table 23 - Security Objectives for the Operational Environment